January 28 incident: Background

-After the Mukden Incident, Japan had acquired control over Manchuria and would eventually establish the puppet government of Manchukuo.
-However, the Japanese military planned to increase Japanese influence further, especially into Shanghai, where Japan, along with the various western powers, had extraterritorial rights.
-On January 18, five Japanese Buddhist monks, members of an ardently nationalist sect, shouted anti-Chinese slogans, and were beaten near Shanghai's Sanyou Factory (三友實業社 (三友实业社, Sānyǒu Shíyèshè)) by agitated Chinese civilians.
+On January 18, five Japanese Nichiren Buddhist monks chanting the daimoku on an alms round were beaten near Shanghai's Sanyou Factory (三友實業社 (三友实业社, Sānyǒu Shíyèshè)) by agitated Chinese civilians.
 Two were seriously injured, and one died.
 Over the next few hours, a Japanese group burnt down the factory, killing two Chinese in the fire.
+Later, during International Military Tribunal for the Far East and in his postwar memoirs, Tanaka Ryukichi claimed that he had paid the Chinese mob to beat the Buddhist monks.

 One policeman was killed and several more hurt when they arrived to quell the disorder.
 This caused an upsurge of anti-Japanese and anti-imperialist protests in the city and its concessions, with Chinese residents of Shanghai marching onto the streets and calling for a boycott of Japanese-made goods.